brianLeeson/CIS322-proj10-Gcal/README.md

 make run

 The default port is 5000.
 If your are on your own machine connect at localhost:5000.
-If the server is running another machine connect at ipAddress:5000.
+If the server is running on another machine connect at ipAddress:5000.

+MongoDB must been running on port -27333

 ## Testing the application